SCORING RUBRIC

 Data Enrichment/Forensics

-The control provides data enrichment/forensic intended to aid an analyst in responding to the ATT&CK (sub-)technique.
+The capability provides data enrichment/forensic intended to aid an analyst in responding to the ATT&CK (sub-)technique.

 Example(s): Label an event with ATT&CK details.